-Occasionally students who do not meet the minimum admission criteria may be accepted with condition.
-Applicants deficient in either one of the admission criteria may be admitted provisionally under condition or probation and will have restrictions placed on their enrollment.
+Students who do not meet the minimum admissions criteria may be admitted provisionally under condition or probation and will have restrictions placed on their enrollment.

-a.
-Probation: The student will be required to take the Freshman Focus class the first semester of enrollment.
-A final grade of "C" or better is required or the course must be repeated the following semester.
-The student may take up to 17 semester hours of credit.
+- a.
+Probation: The student must achieve an overall GPA of 1.5 or better on at least 12 credit hours at the end of the first semester.
+The student will face academic suspension if they fail to achieve a GPA of 1.5 or higher on the 12 semester hours at the end of the first semester.
+The student may take up to 17 semester hours of credit. - b.
+Conditional: The student may take up to 17 semester hours of credit.
 The student must achieve an overall GPA of 1.5 or better on at least 12 credit hours at the end of the first semester.
-The student will face academic suspension if they fail to achieve a GPA of 1.5 or

-- above on the 12 semester hours at the end of the first semester.
-Tutoring is also strongly recommended. - b.
-Conditional: The student will be required to take Freshmen Focus Class the first semester of enrollment.
-A final grade of "C" or better is required or the course must be repeated the following semester.
-The student may take up to 17 semester hours of credit.
-The student must achieve a GPA of 1.5 or better on at least 12 credit hours at the end of the first semester.
 If their cumulative GPA is less than 1.5 on at least 12 hours at the end of the first semester, the student will be placed on probation.
-Tutoring is strongly recommended.